First see Chip Morningstar’s recent comments and my detailed notes thereon.

 Keykos was designed for different purposes than what drives us here.
 Those original advantages survive, such as metering access to data, confinement, and quite a few more.

 We begin with a use case that has recently been in the news—the stealing of many e-mails of the DNC.
 E-mail would seem to necessarily involve crypto.
 Each participant is assumed to have a computer running said system.
-Such a computer is configured with a regime with circumscribed screen and keyboard access and no direct Internet access.
+Such a computer is configured with a context with circumscribed screen and keyboard access and no direct Internet access.
 There is a service that behaves as an Internet interface but which discards (perhaps with report) outbound messages except to a particular destination.
 Outgoing messages are, of course encrypted before reaching the Internet.
 Presumably there is a trusted mail server somewhere that each client machine accesses.
 Decrypted messages arrive from this pseudo Internet for treatment by a conventional Mail app who is unaware of the subterfuge.

-We speak of “circumscribed access” to refer to patterns that allow the user to know what regime the pixels come from and to whom the keystrokes, and mouse actions are reported.
+We speak of “circumscribed access” to refer to patterns that allow the user to know what context the pixels come from and to whom the keystrokes, and mouse actions are reported.
 For some users this knowledge will initially be conscious, but latter unconscious.
 These are important issues in the design of the forth layer.
 Military security computers have done some work here but I don’t know how successful it is.

 There are a few ideas here.